Trump wants Iran to say what’s on the table. The opposite is true as well.

 Both sides think they have an advantage here.
 But only one side has elections to worry about.

-Regardless, as long as both sides think they have an advantage, we will essentially arguing over the shape of the negotiation table.
+Regardless, as long as both sides think they have an advantage, we are essentially arguing over the shape of the negotiation table.

 Addendum